 The Indianapolis Catacombs are some of the most interesting historical features throughout Indianapolis.
 They are a network of approximately 20,000 square feet of passageways that snake throughout the underground regions of Indianapolis.
 The passageways are mostly located at the northeast corner of Delaware and Market Streets.
 They rest directly beneath downtown Indianapolis.

 Some unique architectural features make up the Catacombs of Indianapolis.
 These walkways and passages include numerous limestone columns and brick archways.
 They were originally part of Tomlinson Hall, which first opened its doors in 1886.
 This building was eventually destroyed by a fire in 1958.
 At the time, Tomlinson Hall was a public auditorium.
 It was located to the west of the City Market of Indianapolis.

-The Catacombs of Indianapolis were originally designed to store and transport goods.
+The Catacombs of Indianapolis was originally designed to store and transport goods.
 Prior to the development of refrigeration, many goods would go bad if they were left out in the above-ground marketplace.
-The catacombs contained a wide variety of pits with ice in them.
-That way, store owners could prevent their perishable goods from spoilage.
+The place contained a wide variety of pits with ice in them.
+That way, store owners could prevent their perishable goods from spoilage. fake rolex explorer

 Tours of the Catacombs

 Even though the place is no longer used today, they have been preserved over the years.
 Now, it is possible for everyone to take a tour of the catacombs to see what it was like to live in the area during the late nineteenth and early twentieth centuries.
 The tours are offered by a variety of companies and last approximately 30 minutes.
 This is a great way for everyone to learn about the history of Indianapolis from local experts.